kdwils/blog/content/posts/goodbye-ingress-nginx.md

           port: 80
 ```

-This blog, for example, is now exposed from my cluster using the gateway api.
-You can see the `HTTPRoute` resources for
+This blog is now exposed from my cluster using the gateway API.
+You can see the exact `HTTPRoute` resources for
 - [dev](https://github.com/kdwils/blog/blob/dev/deploy/dev/httproute.yaml) internally used in my tailnet for testing purposes `blog.int.kyledev.co`
 - [prod](https://github.com/kdwils/blog/blob/prod/deploy/prod/httproute.yaml) for the "battle-tested" changes at `blog.kyledev.co`, which is what you're reading right now

 For some traffic I expose to the public internet, I use cloudflared to create a tunnel to my cluster.
 I did a previous post on that setup [here](/posts/cloudflare-tunnel).
 My tunnel configuration for the public instance of my blog is [here](https://github.com/kdwils/homelab/blob/main/infra/cloudflared/configmap.yaml#L13-L14).
 The tl;dr is point the hostname to the envoy-gateway service.

 Once the `HTTPRoute` resources were created, I was able to resolve my blog at `blog.kyledev.co` and `blog.int.kyledev.co`